Pine Island Causeway: Hurricane Ian

 On September 28, 2022, the Pine Island Causeway was heavily damaged by the landfall of Hurricane Ian.
 The hurricane washed out the approaches to the bridges making them impassible, which greatly hindered rescue and recovery efforts on Pine Island.
 After completing temporary repairs, the causeway reopened for public use on October 5, 2022.
-The Florida Department of Transportation is working with Lee County on permanent repairs to the Pine Island Causeway.
-The agencies are planning to fully replace the Little Pine Island Bridge with a more resilient bridge.
+The Florida Department of Transportation worked closely with Lee County on permanent repairs to the Pine Island Causeway, which included replacing the Little Pine Island Bridge.
+The first phase of the current Little Pine Island Bridge opened on April 4, 2025.
+The rest of the Little Pine Island Bridge was completed in March 2026 since the previous bridge needed to be removed to make room for it.